buildpacks/docs/content/docs/for-app-developers/how-to/build-outputs/download-sbom.md

 aliases=[
   "/docs/features/bill-of-materials"
 ]
-summary="An SBOM can give you a layer-by-layer view of what's inside your application image." weight=3
+summary="An SBOM can give you a layer-by-layer view of what's inside your app image." weight=3
 +++